pyodide/pyodide/docs/project/governance.md

 Voting on new core developers is one of the few activities that takes place on the project's private communication channels.
 While it is expected that most votes will be unanimous, a two-thirds majority of the cast votes is enough.
-The vote needs to be open for at least 1 week.
+The vote needs to be open for at least one week.

-Core developers that have not contributed to the project (commits or GitHub comments) in the past 2 years will be asked if they want to become emeritus core developers and recant their commit and voting rights until they become active again.
+Core developers that have not contributed to the project (commits or GitHub comments) in the past two years will be asked if they want to become emeritus core developers and recant their commit and voting rights until they become active again.